-Difference Between Capital Receipt and Revenue Receipt

-Basis Capital Receipt Revenue Receipt 1.
-Nature It is the amount realised by sale of fixed It is the amount realised by sale of spoob assets or received as capital or loan taken. and/or rendering services.
+Difference Between Capital Receipt and Revenue Receipt nd Revenue Receipt Basis Capital Receipt Revenue Receipt 1.
+Nature It is the amount realised by sale of fixed assets or received as capital or loan taken.
+It is the amount realised by sale of goods and/or rendering services.
 2. Presentation It is shown in balance sheet.
 It is shown in trading account or profit and loss account.
-3. Recurring/nor 3.
-Recurring/non Capital receipts are normally of non It is shown in trading account or profit and recurring recurring nature. nature.
-4. Trading/non trading Capital receipts are the receipts which are not received in the normal course of business.
-Revenue received are received in the s. course of normal trading operations.
-5. Availability Capital receipts are normally not available Revenue Receipts i.e. net of Revenue
+3. Recurring/non recurring 3.
+Recurring/non Capital receipts are normally of non recurring nature.
+Revenue Receipts are normally of recurring nature 4.
+Trading/non trading Capital receipts are the receipts which are Revenue received are received in th not received in the normal course of business. course of normal trading operations.
+Revenue received are received in the course of normal trading operations.
+5. Availability for Distribution Capital receipts are normally not available for distribution as dividends to the owner of the business.
+Revenue Receipts i.e. net of Revenue and Expenses are available for distribution to the owner of the business